manoreken2/projects/README.md

 HDR10Viewer2 project
 --------------

-Sends HDR10 image to HDR10 display.
+Sends HDR10 image to HDR10 display using DirectX12 API.

 How to build